davidsmiles/youverify-task/README.md

 - The payment service should publish transaction details (customerId, orderId, productId, and amount) to a rabbitmq messaging queue and a worker at the end of the queue should save the queued data in the database transaction history.

+## Ports
+- Customer  /8080
+- Product   /8081
+- Order     /8082
+- Payment   /8083

+Didn't utilize NGINX to make it all run on PORT 80

 ## Endpoints available
 ```
 For the ease of simplicity, only necessary endpoints covered.